 - Inventory is due to GSCB weekly, each Sunday by 10 pm.

-- GSCB recommends closing your cupboard on Mondays for inventory.
+- GSCB requests closing your cupboard on Mondays for inventory.
 GSCB council cupboards are closed Mondays for inventory and placing reorders.

 - Troop users do not enter their password/touch your cupboard tablet to accept orders.
 With the updates to eBudde’s order processing system, volunteers use the eBudde app on their personal tech/phone.